binaryslav/linux-cheat-notes/linux-notes.md

 4) dpkg

-dpkg -i [package.deb] - установить / обновить пакет
+dpkg -i [package.deb] - install a package

-dpkg -r [package] - удалить пакет из системы
+dpkg -r [package] - delete a package

-dpkg -l - показать все пакеты, установленные в систему
+dpkg -l - lists all installed packages

-dpkg -l | grep httpd - среди всех пакетов, установленных в системе, найти пакет содержащий в своём имени "httpd"
+dpkg -l | grep httpd - outputs only lines matching an 'httpd' string

-dpkg -s [package] - отобразить информацию о конкретном пакете
+dpkg -s [package] - show the information about a package

-dpkg -L [package] - вывести список файлов, входящих в пакет, установленный в систему
+dpkg -L [package] - lists all installed packages

-dpkg -S /bin/ping - найти пакет, в который входит указанный файл.
+dpkg -S /bin/ping - find a package that owes a file or directory /bin/ping

 5) dnf